How To Switch To an Interest Only Mortgage

 Are you looking for an interest only mortgage?

-There are many reasons why making the switch from a capital repayment mortgage to interest-only could be the right move for you, but is this possible and, if so, how?
+There are many reasons why switching from a capital repayment mortgage to interest-only could be the right move for you, but is this possible, and if so, how?

 In this article, we explore the possibilities of switching to an interest-only mortgage, what to consider if you plan to do so, and how to secure the best rates.